-Response to Instruction and Intervention (RtII) - Multi-Tiered Systems of Support is a comprehensive, instructional framework that includes universal screening of all students, multiple tiers of instruction and support services, and an integrated data collection and assessment system to enable early identification and interventions for students academically at risk.
+Multi-Tiered Systems of Support (MTSS) - MTSS is a comprehensive, instructional framework that includes universal screening of all students, multiple tiers of instruction and support services, and an integrated data collection and assessment system to enable early identification and interventions for students academically at risk.
 MTSS also takes into consideration the social, emotional, and behavioral development of students.
-Students are given benchmark and diagnostic assessments (i.e. Study Island, IXL, CDTs) throughout the year to determine needs and eligibility, and core teachers of students at all levels utilize data to design strategic interventions and appropriate instruction.
+Students are given benchmark and diagnostic assessments (i.e. SRIs, IXL, CDTs, Cars and Stars) throughout the year to determine needs and eligibility, and core teachers of students at all levels utilize data to design strategic interventions and appropriate instruction.
 Assessments also aid in determining placement in specialized reading and/or math courses to support their identified academic needs.

 Library Services - The school library exists to enrich and support the educational program of the school.
 The goal of the library is to provide a collection of print and electronic resources that supports the curriculum, stimulates research, and motivates independent reading.
+The library offers a variety of classroom and collaborative areas.
 Students will become skillful and discriminate users of information.